openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_AttentionOCR_From_Tensorflow.md

 This tutorial explains how to convert the Attention OCR (AOCR) model from the [TensorFlow* Attention OCR repository](https://github.com/emedvedev/attention-ocr) to the Intermediate Representation (IR).

-## Extract model from `aocr` library
+## Extract Model from `aocr` Library

-The easiest way to get AOCR model is to download python library `aocr`:
+The easiest way to get an AOCR model is to download `aocr` Python\* library:
 ```
 pip install git+https://github.com/emedvedev/attention-ocr.git@master#egg=aocr
 ```
-This library contains pretrain model and allows to train and run AOCR using command line.
-After installing `aocr` you can extract model:
+This library contains a pretrained model and allows to train and run AOCR using the command line.
+After installing `aocr`, you can extract the model:
 ```
 aocr export --format=frozengraph model/path/
 ```
-After this step you can find model in model/path/ folder.
+After this step you can find the model in model/path/ folder.

 ## Convert the TensorFlow* AOCR Model to IR

-The original AOCR contains data preprocessing which consists of folowing steps:
+The original AOCR contains data preprocessing which consists of the following steps:
-* Decoding input data to binary format where input data is image as string.
+* Decoding input data to binary format where input data is an image represented as a string.
 * Resizing binary image to working resolution.

-After that resized image is sent to CNN.
-The Model Optimizer does not support decoding images so you should exclude preprocessing from model converting.
+After that, the resized image is sent to the convolution neural network (CNN).
+The Model Optimizer does not support image decoding so you should exclude preprocessing from model converting.
 ```sh
 python3 path/to/model_optimizer/mo_tf.py \
 --input_model=model/path/frozen_graph.pb \